aviaryan/Clipjump/Readme.md

 #### Building the Docs
 Docs can be compiled using Jekyll and then Microsoft's HHC.
 First build the website folder using Jekyll and then compile the jekyll-processed files using HHC.

+#### Adding Plugins
+Please add your plugins to the [clipjump-addons](https://github.com/aviaryan/clipjump-addons) repository.
+This repo only contains plugins distributed with official Clipjump release.
+If I realise your plugin is useful for the community, I will distribute it officially and hence it will be added to this repository.
+See [#68](https://github.com/aviaryan/Clipjump/issues/68)